What to Expect in a CP Restore Class

 Although all Club Pilates classes aim to restore energy and strength, our CP Restore class specifically targets the areas of the body that needs more blood flow and oxygen.
 Instilling this class format into your weekly routine even once a week rejuvenates your body in ways nothing else can.

 First, let’s explain fascia.
 What is it?

 The CP Restore class leads you through your standard spinal warm-up that our bodies crave daily.
 This allows the body to be more open to the effects of rolling out.
-Then an instructor will lead you through a full body session targeting specific muscles groups where fascia tends to be most dehydrated.
+Then an instructor will lead you through a full-body session targeting specific muscle groups where fascia tends to be most dehydrated.
 You may use a foam roller, but you can get excited to try out a Trigger Point grid and ball as well.
-Using various modalities allow you to get deeper into specific areas depending on how the body is shaped.
+Using various modalities allows you to get deeper into specific areas depending on how the body is shaped.

 The class will finish with a stretch and leave you with a surprising pep in your step!

 To clarify, the CP Restore class is not meant to stretch muscles.
 Although there may be a segment of muscle lengthening towards the end of class, rolling out is geared more towards fascia and the restoring of blood and oxygen to levels that make movement easier and more successful.
 Keeping in mind that this is a slower-paced class and being open to a certain level of discomfort but never pain while rolling out further explains how different this class format is and how much we need it.

 A Club Pilates Restore class aims to make your body feel like a well-oiled machine.
 You leave feeling looser, more mobile and agile, and notice how basic motions feel easier.

 Posture is improved and everyone leaves saying “I feel good!”
 Isn’t that the point?